FreddieRidell/wren-stream-proposal/README.md

 Please have a play about, and try to find any issues/improvments

 Opening __Issues__ and creating __Pull Requests__ is highly encoraged (and in fact the only reason this repo exists)

+I hope that the code is clear, but if there is any confusion please open an issue, or message me on twitter [@FreddieRidell](https://twitter.com/freddieRidell)